killercup/ef-ui/src/Readme.md

 ## Folder Structure of `src/`

-- Entry points are the JS or JSX files in `src/`
+- Entry points are special JS or JSX files in `src/` that are specified in the Gulpfile.
-- Folders starting with an underscore contain helpers that are included in most other files (e.g. `_helpers/` and `_styles/`)
+- Each interface component lives in a directory in `src/components/`.
-- `pages/` contain the templates for the different routes
+- `src/pages/` contain templates for the different routes.
-- all other folders are components
+- Common styles are in `src/styles/`, common functionality in `src/helpers/`.

 ## Structure of a Component